SE-qinghuang/APIRI/README.md

 ## Quick Start

 ### Configure Environment

- 1. `pip install-r requirements.txt`
+-`pip install-r requirements.txt`

- 2. Fill in the OpenAI key.
-To ensure efficient program operation, we recommend filling in the different keys for each unit.
+### Fill in the OpenAI key
+-To ensure efficient execution of the code, we recommend filling in the different keys for each unit.

 ### Running

-Run `main.py` to execute the AI chain.
+-Run `main.py` to execute the AI chain.